Jaywhisker/Hand-Gesture-Computer-Vision-with-Arduino/README.md

 ## Running the model and linking to Firebase

 ### Function
-`Hand_gesture_recognition(secretspath, url, class_names, modelpath):`: Function that takes in the file path to secrets.json file of firebase database, url of database, class names and the path to the best model.
+`recognise_hand_gesture(secretspath, url, modelpath, class_names):`: Function that takes in the file path to secrets.json file of firebase database, url of database, class names and the path to the best model.
 Function will constantly send live footage of the webcam to model.
 If a fist is detected, update the Firebase data to 0.
 If a high five is detected, update the Firebase data to 1.

 ```
 #How to use code
-from Gesture_Recognition import *
+from src.python.firebase_microservice.recognise_gesture import recognise_hand_gesture

 secretspath = "./Database/secrets.json"
 url = "https://xxx.firebaseio.com"
 class_names is default as ['01_Highfive', '02_Fist', '03_Peace', '04_Fingerguns', '05_ThumbsUp']
 modelpath = "./Models/best_model.h5"

-Hand_gesture_recognition(secretspath, url, class_names, modelpath)
+recognise_hand_gesture(secretspath, url, modelpath, class_names)
 ```

 Output: